ZafarUrakov/TaskManagement/README.md

 **Introduction**

-Task Manager Console App is a console application for task management.
+Task Manager is a console application for task management.
 With this application, you can view, add, update, and delete tasks.
 The app provides a simple and convenient way to organize your task list.
 This project is a good example for beginners who have just started learning programming.
 If you are a beginner, copy it, try to wtite something similar to it or better yourself!

 **Main Actions**